-Family - A filter that allows you to specify the Microsemi device family.
+Family - Specify the Microsemi device family.
 Only devices belonging to the family are listed in the parts table.

-Die / Package / Speed - Filters that allow you to set your device die / package / speed grade, respectively.
+Die / Package / Speed - Set your device die, package, and speed grade, respectively.
 Only parts matching the filtering option are listed in the parts table.

-Core Voltage - A filter that allows you to set the core voltage for your device.
+Core Voltage - Set the core voltage for your device.
 Wide range voltage for die voltage (VCCA) and VCCI is available for ProASIC3L and 1.2V IGLOO devices.
 Two numbers separated by a "~" are shown if a wide range voltage is supported.
 For example, 1.2~1.5 means that the device core voltage can vary between 1.2 and 1.5 volts.

-Range - This field enables you to define the voltage and temperature ranges a device may encounter in your application.
+Range - Define the voltage and temperature ranges a device may encounter in your application.
 Tools such as SmartTime, SmartPower, timing-driven layout, power-driven layout, the timing report, and back-annotated simulation are affected by operating conditions.